Code-Institute-Submissions/away-day/README.md

 - I waded into the warzone that is StackOverflow a few times, often emerging more confused than when I arrived, but [this](https://stackoverflow.com/questions/18616040/bootstrap-horizontal-drop-down) thread helped untangle some styling dropdown issues.
 I've definitely learnt in this project that less is often more with CSS and Bootstrap.
+- An enormous thank you to Kevin Loughrey and Michael Park at Code Institute for helping sort out some of the issues.
+It is frustrating to have to submit things to tutors knowing you are close to a solution, but they saved me hours of experimenting towards a solution with concise explanations.